The Pandemic has shown the massive impact pathogens can have on our lives.

 Offering a diversity of solutions for your unique requirements.
 Including strategies for occupied and unoccupied spaces, focused on inactivation of harmful pathogens1 on surfaces or in the air or a combination.

 Occupant safety is our top priority.
 Our carefully engineered products can meet or exceed safety regulatory guidelines.

 What is UV Lighting?

-Does UV Light Kill Viruses?
+Does UV Light Kill Viruses1?

 Technically no. Since a virus is not a living organism, it cannot be killed.
 However, UVC Light can inactivate viruses by disrupting the DNA and RNA genetic material in the virus which prevents it from reproducing.

-Does UV Light Kill Bacteria?
+Does UV Light Kill Bacteria1?

 UVC Light can kill (inactivate) bacteria by damaging the DNA and RNA genetic material in the bacteria.
 UVB, UVA, and even visible light, can also inactivate bacteria, however, in these longer wavelengths, effectiveness is diminished since the inactivation method changes and no longer disrupts the DNA and RNA.

 UV Lights can be used in a multitude of occupied and unoccupied spaces depending on the type of UV light disinfection strategy you implement.
 UV lights can be used for inactivating viruses1 and bacteria1 in virtually any space.
 Acuity Brands recommends utilizing UV light disinfection in spaces such as school classrooms, office conference rooms, restaurant and hospitality, public areas, health clubs, hospital patient rooms, operating rooms, and other spaces high-touch spaces.